JoshuaSullivan/TransientLabel/README.md

 but not be a distraction when the value isn't changing.
 It is used by the [NumericGauge](https://github.com/JoshuaSullivan/NumericGauge/) library to display the current value of the slider.

 It is provided for both UIKit and SwiftUI.
+See `TransientLabel.swift` for the UIKit version and `TransientLabelView.swift` for the SwiftUI version.